adobe/aquarium-bait/README.md

-# CI Image packer
+# Aquarium Bait

-System to ensue the CI build environment will be consistent from build to build.
+Image builder system to ensue the CI build environment will be consistent from build to build.
 The images can be used with versioning to easily reproduce the same results of the past build.

 ## Requirements